dvishnu002/Movie-Library-Web-Application/README.md

 npm start
 ```

-App will be served on and can be viewed at [https://localhost:3000](https://localhost:3000)

 ## Development
 This application was built using ES6, React, Redux for application state and the [create-react-app](https://github.com/facebook/create-react-app) tool as a boilerplate.